BrooskaSoft/mmpolice-privacy/README.md

  Aziz Waysi Music Player downloadable

 ## Privacy Policy
-hero soft net built the com_awat_azad app as an Ad Supported app.
-This SERVICE is provided by hero soft net at no cost and is intended for use as is.
+BROOSKAsoft net built the com_azawaysa_azad app as an Ad Supported app.
+This SERVICE is provided by BROOSKAsoft net at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and
                     disclosure of Personal Information if anyone decided to use my Service.